L-Mirannda/MinitAutoSplitter/README.md

 Automatic Splits whenever a item is picked up and after throw the broken sword down the toilet for the last split.
 ### Settings avaiable:
 - Filter items to split.
-- Add splits in coin pick up (Only 3 avaiable currently).
+- Add splits in coin pick up (Only 3 currently available).
-- Add splits in heart pick up (Only 2 avaiable currently).
+- Add splits in heart pick up (Only 2 currently available).
 - Two misc splits avaiable (Recommended only for Any% route).

 Currently optimize for actual Any % route, it works in others routes and categories but may present problems.